GSA-TTS/identity-handbook/_articles/appdev-troubleshooting-production.md

 ### Sample Queries

-A sample triage query for a particular user might look like this:
+A sample triage query to track events for a particular user might look like this:

 ```cloudwatch
 fields